 Our Vision is to break the cycle of poverty and prostitution one child at a time.
-By providing the necessary support and resources to ensure that every child is part of a family unit, we are able to promote self worth and identity, to instill value and hope, and to advocate freedom and justice for each child.
+By providing the necessary support and resources to ensure that every child is part of a family unit, we are able to promote self worth and identity, to instil value and hope, and to advocate freedom and justice for each child.

 Our Mission is to steer away from the institutionalisation of children by establishing foster homes for rescued/abandoned babies and children at-risk because every child deserves a family.